List of Hong Kong national security cases: Hong Kong Democratic Independence Union (9 July 2025)

+Promotional video for "Hong Kong Parliament" (19 July 2025)

+A 19-year-old female surnamed Lan was arrested by police on 19 July 2025, and charged on 26 August with sedition under the National Security Ordinance, for having allegedly produced two videos for "Hong Kong Parliament" between March and May 2025, and for having advertised for the election of the group previously declared subversive by police.
+Her bail application was rejected and her case adjourned until 31 October, when she pleaded guilty to one count of sedition.
+On 13 November 2025, Lan was sentenced to one year in prison for sedition.

+Online posts (November 2025)

+On 18 November 2025, superintendent Chan On-ming of the police force's National Security Department told reporters that a 68-year-old male had been arrested for alleged sedition, and been charged under the National Security Ordinance.
+The man had allegedly been making posts inciting hatred against the police on his social media account since September 2024.
+Additionally, he was alleged to have incited people not to vote or to cast blank votes in the upcoming legislative election.
+He remained in custody for investigation.

-Other cases
+Other notable cases

 Paul Harris (1 March 2022)

 Paul Harris, ex-chairman of the Hong Kong Bar Association, whose pro-democracy stance had attracted criticism from Chinese and Hong Kong authorities as well as attacks by state-backed media during his year-long term, met the national security police on 1 March 2022 to assist with an investigation, and was asked to explain acts that had allegedly violated the NSL.
 According to HK01, the meeting was related to NGO Hong Kong Human Rights Monitor, of which Harris is the founding chairperson.
 Harris was not arrested and left Hong Kong for his home country of the United Kingdom just hours after the meeting.
+In June 2024, Harris stated that in the 2022 interview, police had called passages from his book which referred to the 2019 protests "seditious" and were saying that they were considering charging him for sedition, but that he was free to leave Hong Kong "at this moment".

 Hong Kong Watch (14 March 2022)

 Hong Kong Watch, a UK-based human rights organisation, was accused by the NSD of colluding with foreign forces, and threatened Benedict Rogers, founder of the NGO, could face imprisonment.
 The NSD said in the letter that acts, including "lobbying foreign countries to impose sanctions" and "seriously disrupting the formulation and implementation of laws" by the Hong Kong and Chinese Government, constitute collusion offence.
 Since mid-February Hong Kong Watch's website has not been accessible in Hong Kong without using a VPN.
 This was the first time a foreign advocacy group was confirming being formally accused of breaching the NSL.
 Foreign Secretary of the UK Liz Truss said in a statement the "unjustifiable action" was "clearly an attempt to silence those who stand up for human rights in Hong Kong".